 Most GISTs are sporadic (not inherited) and have no clear cause.
 In rare cases, though, GISTs have been found in several members of the same family.
 These family members inherited a gene mutation that can lead to GISTs.

 Familial gastrointestinal stromal tumor syndrome: This is a rare, inherited condition that leads to an increased risk of developing GISTs.
 People with this condition tend to develop GISTs at a younger age than when they usually occur.
 They are also more likely to have multiple GISTs.

 Most often, this syndrome is caused by an abnormal c-kit gene passed from parent to child.
 The c-kit gene is the same gene that is mutated (changed) in most sporadic GISTs (see “Do we know what causes gastrointestinal stromal tumors?”).
-In people who inherited the abnormal gene from a parent, it is present in all the cells of their body, while in people with sporadic GISTs it is only found in the cancer cells.
+People who inherited this abnormal gene from a parent have it in all their cells while people with sporadic GISTs only have it in the cancer cells.